neoncitylights/tstd/README.md

 This package's name is currently a WIP.
 Currently contains a somewhat random assortion of utilities in TypeScript.

+Most of this code was originally written back in 2021-ish in a private repository, which I've recently decided to take the time to clean it up and republish. 😋

 ## Install

 > **Warning**: